alphagov/govuk-rfcs/rfc-182-flexible-pages.md

 - rich text

 Image and contents list would appear in the left column.
 Rich text content will appear in the right.

+Constraints:

+- only one **Rich text with contents list** per flexible page (for MVP, at least)

+Future work may be required if more than one **Rich text with contents list** is required per page (for example to make the contents list only appear in the first one).

 #### Content schemas